ragobech/early-stage-startup-playbook/early-stage-startup-playbook.md

 ## What makes you unique?

 If one had asked me that question early in my career, I would be lost for an answer.
+- What are you uniquely good at?
+- What are you exceptional at?
+- What is the one thing in this world that you're the best at?

 ## Tough questions: